Warwick Junction, Durban: Markets

 The Herb Market consists of vendors who sell traditional African medicine.
 There are up to 700 traders in this market.
 Traditional healers diagnose customers according to their ailments and then recommend a herbal product for the relief of symptoms.

 The Impepho and Lime Market has vendors who sell white and red lime, mined in Ndwedwe north of Durban.
 This lime is used by sangomas, or traditional healers.
-Vendors also sell incense known as impepho which is believed to help with communication with one's ancestors.
+Vendors also sell incense known as impepho, which is believed to help with communication with one's ancestors.
 The impepho vendors are almost exclusively from Lusikisiki in the Eastern Cape Province, who collect the herbs that grow in that area and travel to Durban to sell them.

-Victoria Street Market was founded in 1910, and consists of 180 traders with individually-owned stores selling jewellery, spices and traditional art.
+Victoria Street Market was founded in 1910 as the Indian Market, and consists of 180 traders with individually owned stores selling jewellery, spices, and traditional art.

 Transportation

 The Warwick Triangle area became an important transportation hub during apartheid, as Indian and African-owned buses were not allowed access to the inner city.
 Today, the area is the largest transportation hub in the city, with a taxi rank, bus rank, and railway stations linking to the city's different nodes.